University of Canberra Vice-Chancellor's International Poetry Prize

 Poets may submit up to six (6) of their works for the Prize in any one year.

-The runner-up (second-placed poem) will receive AUD$5,000 and the second-placed poem will be published in the 2019 Prize Anthology in print and online.
+The runner-up and international prize will receive AUD$5,000 each and will be published in the 2023 Prize Anthology in print and online.

 Open, close and judging

 Poems may be submitted from 7 February 2023 until 30 June 2023, 23:59 GMT.